yechan-park-econ/ypjp.github.io/index.md

 ---

-Welcome to my academic website.
-I am a predoctoral research fellow at [Opportunity Insights](https://opportunityinsights.org/) at Harvard University, collaborating with Professors Raj Chetty, Isaiah Andrews, Susan Athey, and Guido Imbens.
-My research interests include econometrics, applied econometrics, and causal inference.
+Welcome!
+I am currently a predoctoral research fellow at [Opportunity Insights](https://opportunityinsights.org/) at Harvard University, working with Professors Raj Chetty, Isaiah Andrews, Susan Athey, and Guido Imbens.
+My research interests include econometric theory, applied econometrics, and machine learning.

 In Fall 2025, I will begin the Ph.D. program in Economics at Harvard University.
 I received my B.A. in Economics from the University of Tokyo, where I was advised by Professor Hidehiko Ichimura.